blackstork-io/fabric/docs/install.md

 ---
 title: Install
-description: Learn how to install Fabric and its plugins to streamline your templating workflow.
-Fabric binaries for Windows, macOS, and Linux are available at the project's GitHub releases page.
-Simply download the appropriate release archive for your operating system, unpack it, and you're ready to go.
+description: Learn how to install Fabric and its plugins to streamline your reporting workflow.
+Install Fabric with Homebrew, run it with Docker or download binaries for Windows, macOS, and Linux from the GitHub releases page.
 type: docs
 weight: 10
 code_blocks_no_wrap: true